Trinity In Twelve Weeks

 What Is It?

-This week's Checkpoint theme is to encourage you to critically reflect on your first six weeks in college, and how well you have been managing your academic, personal and social adjustment.
+This week's Checkpoint theme is to encourage you to critically reflect on your first six weeks in College, and how well you have been managing your academic, personal, and social adjustment.

-Why Should You Practice It?
+Why Should You Do It?

 Reflective practice will help you to get more out of your learning throughout your time in College (and afterwards in your career).
 It helps you to play an active role in your education, rather than just passively absorbing information.

-How To Practice It
+How To Do It

 Description